ShadowApex/terraform-provider-maas/README.md

 # terraform-provider-maas

 ## Description
 A simple Terraform provider for MAAS.
 This is a work in progress and by no means should be considered production quality work.
-The current version supports the allocation, power up, power down and release of nodes already registered with MAAS.
+The current version supports commisioning, allocation, power up, power down and release of nodes already registered with MAAS.
 I think this is the main usage for MAAS and will cover the majority of use cases out there.
 I'll look into adding more functionality in the future.

 ## Requirements
 * [Terraform](https://github.com/hashicorp/terraform)